 There is a peculiar nest for religion in the west that will hopefully not develop with the emergence of the east.
 This is the concept that religion must be somehow financially sequestered from the people in order to function, a protected shelter by government mandate.
 In the United States, despite having no mention in it’s founding documents, this takes the form of tax shelter, where the religious institution is exempt from taxes, and the people pay less taxes when they donate to their institution.

 There are a number of ways one can make the counter-argument to such a scheme.
 There is the alarming variety of tax shelters, ranging from those that redefine science and nature, those that use the status to accumulate wealth in stealth, the endless fantasy religions, the corruption of the apostolic churches even to the point of the endorsement of breaking laws, the politicization of doctrine, and many others.
 There is also the argument for the taxpayer, who spends up to to half their working hours to pay a tax.
 A tax that is in greater and greater proportion a payment of interest to unknown parties.

 The politicization of doctrine may the the most important feature of the current western frameworks.
-There are many examples of faithful religious who have resisted the temptation, but how can a tax shelter scheme like this not be viewed as a perpetual bribe by government to contain the evangelization initiated by Christ?
+There are many examples of faithful religious who have resisted the temptation, but how can a tax shelter scheme like this not be viewed as a perpetual bribe by government or others to contain the evangelization initiated by Christ?
 Does the Holy Spirit really need this kind of help?
 Is this not a masonic financial system?
 A sandbox for contradicting beliefs, without any way out.
 Creating a tax shelter to combat it is obviously not going to work.